dmbarbour/wikilon/docs/AwelonLang.md

         @word2 definition2
         ...

 A dictionary is represented by a root patch.
 A patch is a UTF-8 string with a head and a body.
-The head is a series of secure hashes, one per line, each specifying another patch to be logically inlined in place of the secure hash.
+The head is a series of secure hashes, one per line, each a binary data reference to a patch to logically include in place of the secure hash.
 The body is a series of word definitions, each starting a new line, overriding the prior definition for a word.
-The whitespace (SP, LF) surrounding each definition is implicitly trimmed.
+Use of `@` at the start of a line is not valid within Awelon language, so it's easy to partition definitions without parsing them.
+The whitespace (SP, LF) surrounding a definition is implicitly trimmed.

-The patch-based representation gives a lot of freedom for how dictionaries are constructed and shared.
+This patch-based representation gives a lot of freedom for how dictionaries are constructed and shared.
 For example, a dictionary might be an append-only log, or (with clever external indexing) an LSM-tree.
 A large dictionary with a small head patch can cheaply be forked.
 Three-way merges are possible if we can efficiently identify a common origin.
 Use of secure hashes to name patches simplifies caching, distribution, structure sharing, incremental indexing, and separate compilation of dictionaries.

-This is ultimately a *machine oriented* representation.
+*Note:* This is ultimately a *machine oriented* representation.
 Secure hashes generally aren't human-meaningful organizations of code.
 Awelon language is intended for use at a larger scale through editable views.

-Words may be logically deleted from a dictionary by defining the trivial cycle `@foo foo`.
-Some words are automatically defined like numbers or stowage.
-Users may represent such words within the dictionary, but their definitions should match the automatic definition.
-Otherwise an error will be raised.
+Words may be logically deleted from a dictionary by defining trivial cycles like `@foo foo`.
+Some words are automatically defined like numbers, stowage, or external binaries.
+Users may represent such words within the dictionary, but their definitions should be obviously equivalent the automatic definition (otherwise an error may be raised).
 The four primitive words `a b c d` may not be defined, but may be represented within the dictionary as logically deleted words `@a a` and so on.

 *Note:* Non-trivial cycles are errors.
 Loop behavior must be modeled via *Fixpoint*, not at the link layer.
 It is always possible to inline valid definitions to produce a finite program with the same behavioral semantics.
 Of course, this expansion might be exponential, so is not performed by default.

 *Note:* Specifying a dictionary is a decent way to document annotations, accelerators, etc..
 A runtime might specify multiple accelerated dictionaries for versioning and portability.

-## Secure Hashes
+## Secure Hash Data

+Awelon language uses secure hashes for dictionary patches, binary resources, and stowage.
+Data referenced via secure hash may be held in an implicit global system, separate from any specific dictionary or runtime.

-The secure hash of choice for both stowage and dictionary patches is BLAKE2b, 384 bits, encoded as 64 characters of base64url.
-This is small enough for aesthetic purposes, large enough to resist collisions, suitable for use in URLs, and BLAKE2b is a fast secure software hash with a streaming evaluation mode.
+The secure hash of choice is BLAKE2b, 384 bits, encoded as 64 characters of base64url.
+This is small enough for aesthetic purposes (less than one line of text), large enough to resist collisions, and suitable for use in URLs.
+BLAKE2b is a very efficient secure hash.

 ## Evaluation